Large language model-enabled automated data extraction for concrete materials informatics: Results

 A defining feature of our database is the inclusion of detailed chemical and physical information on the raw cementitious materials used in each mixture, \textit{i.e.}, oxide compositions (\textit{e.g.}, CaO, SiO$_2$, Al$_2$O$_3$, Fe$_2$O$_3$), loss on ignition, specific gravity, and Blaine fineness.
 Such granularity is critical for assessing the influence of binder characteristics on mixture performance\cite{Li2024}, which remains poorly understood due to the scarcity of such data in existing datasets\cite{Li2022a} (see inset of Fig.~\ref{fig:literature_analysis}).
 Our database also captures a wide range of unique cementitious materials with diverse chemical compositions (Fig.~\ref{fig:database}d), with their usage broadly distributed across the dataset (Fig.~\ref{fig:database}e).

-To further illustrate the diversity of mixture designs captured in the database, we calculated their greenhouse gas emissions (Fig.~\ref{fig:database}f).
+To further illustrate the diversity of mixture designs captured in the database, we calculated their greenhouse gas emissions (Fig.~\ref{fig:database}f; see Supplementary Note~5 for details).
 These span a wide range, from 51 to 2,666 kg/m$^3$, reflecting the broad design space represented in the extracted data.
 On average, blended cement systems exhibit lower emissions than plain portland cement mixtures (by approximately 20\%), confirming their potential for emissions reduction.
 However, substantial variability in emissions persists for both systems at a given strength, with some blended cement mixtures exhibiting emissions comparable to, or even exceeding, those of plain portland cement mixtures.
 This highlights the tremendous potential of optimizing mixture proportions---\textit{e.g.}, through data-driven design---to fully realize the decarbonization potential of both cementitious systems.
+Additional analyses of the environmental impact and cost of the mixtures in the curated database are presented in Supplementary Note~5.